node-ts/ddd/README.md

 These events above are broadcasted to the rest of your system, normally with a message bus, each time one of the actions are performed on the aggregate root.

-The following is an example implementation of the `User` class:
+The following is an example implementation of the `User` domain object:

 ```typescript
 // user.ts